Data/Trading Service Connection and Symbol Issues

-This is true of Trading Technologies FIX adapters.
+This is true of many of the supported external Trading service.

-A weekend is defined as Friday evening, all-day Saturday, Sunday morning and afternoon.
-The weekend is considered end on Sunday evening.
+A weekend is defined as Friday evening, all day Saturday, and Sunday morning and afternoon.
+The weekend is considered to end on Sunday evening.

-What this means Sierra Chart will not be able to connect to those servers over the weekend.
-You will see a message in the Sierra Chart Message Log indicating that it cannot connect to the server usually because the server refused the connection.
+What this means is that Sierra Chart will not be able to connect to those servers from external Trading services over the weekend if they do not allow it.
+You will see a message in the Sierra Chart Message Log indicating that it cannot connect to the server, usually because the server refused the connection.

 1.8.
 Checking Connection Quality to Remote Server by Using Ping